xyxj1024/xyxj1024.github.io/_posts/2023-02-04-linux-resource-controls.md

 [^3]: Jonathan Corbet, "Controlling Memory Use in Containers," 31 Jul 2007, [https://lwn.net/Articles/243795/](https://lwn.net/Articles/243795/).

 [^4]: Note that all memory amounts are in bytes.
 If a value which is not aligned to `PAGE_SIZE` is written, the value may be rounded up to the closest `PAGE_SIZE` multiple when read back.

+[^5]: The CPUs of a system include all the logical processing units on which a process can execute, including, if present, multiple processor cores within a package and Hyper-Threads within a processor core.

+[^6]: Memory nodes include all distinct banks of main memory; small and SMP systems typically have just one memory node that contains all the system's main memory, while NUMA (non-uniform memory access) systems have multiple memory nodes.